Courage-1984/logia/docs/GITHUB_ACTIONS_SETUP.md

 2. **GOOGLE_PLACE_ID** - Your Google Business Place ID
 3. **INSTAGRAM_ACCESS_TOKEN** (optional) - Instagram Graph API access token

+**Note:** The `GITHUB_TOKEN` is automatically provided by GitHub Actions and doesn't need to be set manually.
+It's used by Lighthouse CI to post status checks and comments on pull requests.

 ## Setting Up GitHub Secrets

 1. Go to your GitHub repository